 Wall clocks do more than just tell the time.

 They’re a perfect way to add decoration, style, and tone to your living room.
 They also add personality and often act as a focal point.
 Wall clocks can even be the primary feature of your living room.
+But most people aren’t sure exactly where to place it.

 We’ll review the different types of wall clocks, placement considerations, and walk you through how to hang yours with ease.